 This relates to Rosenberg’s encouragement to state an objective fact rather than emotive statements.
 Rather than “You are so inconsiderate for keeping me waiting for half an hour” which may just trigger an avoidant to defend themselves, rather than feel the upset you feel.

 Rosenberg suggests instead we express this in a factual way: “When we arranged to meet at 1pm and you arrived at 1.30pm I felt really annoyed as I need to know I can trust people to value my time.
 In future, please arrive at the time we agree or text me so I know you are late, and I can decide what to do”.

 You may find other ways to do this, but the principle is to keep to simple facts rather than language that suggests blame.

 3. Don’t blame

-5. Be assertive and non apologetic
+4. Be assertive and non apologetic

+As the author of Attached says: “your relationship needs are valid – period”.
 People with different attachment styles may not see your needs as legitimate; but they are essential for your happiness and expressing them authentically is crucial to effective communication.